-- Subject Area Review Panel marks are aggregated and used to produce an initial ranked list of nominations. - The ranking, scores and comments are considered by the Moderation Sub-Committee to ensure consistency, and to confirm a final ranked list of all nominations for consideration by the Studentships Committee.
-In exceptional circumstances, the Moderation Sub-committee may seek external advice if they judge it appropriate to do so.

-- The Studentships Committee comprises the NBCDTP academic directors, interdisciplinary, collaborative, and creative practice representatives, and an external academic representative from each of the AHRC's three disciplinary clusters.
-The Studentship Committee will confirm the final rankings from which the awards will be made and identify a list of candidates to be placed on a reserve list. - The outcome of the Studentship Competition will be communicated to nominees from Monday 4 April 2022 (subject to individual institutional processes) by the relevant school or department in the nominee's host institution. - Should a successful nominees decline an award, the next highest-ranked nominee on the reserve list will be made an offer of an award, regardless of the host institution of the original recipient.
+- The scores and comments are considered by the Moderation Sub-Committee to ensure consistency, and to confirm a final ranked list of all nominations for consideration by the Studentships Committee.
+In exceptional circumstances, the Moderation Sub-committee may seek external advice if they judge it appropriate to do so. - The Studentships Committee comprises the NBCDTP academic directors, interdisciplinary, collaborative, and creative practice representatives, and an external academic representative from each of the AHRC's three disciplinary clusters.
+The Studentship Committee will confirm the final rankings from which the awards will be made and identify a list of candidates to be placed on a reserve list. - The outcome of the Studentship Competition will be communicated to nominees from Tuesday 11 April 2023 (subject to individual institutional processes) by the relevant school or department in the nominee's host institution. - Should a successful nominees decline an award, the next highest-ranked nominee on the reserve list will be made an offer of an award, regardless of the host institution of the original recipient.